Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 -   You want to expand your deployment of TFS by adding another instance of SQL Server to it, and you want to distribute existing collections between the instances.

--   You need to incrementally upgrade your deployment by detaching an individual team project collection from a deployment of TFS running an earlier version, and then move it to a server running the current version of TFS.
+-   You need to incrementally upgrade your deployment by detaching an individual project collection from a deployment of TFS running an earlier version, and then move it to a server running the current version of TFS.
 (One common reason for this is some teams might need to migrate to a newer version of TFS, while others must remain on an older version for tools or projects reasons.)
-In this scenario, you must also then upgrade each team project within the collection by using the Configure Features wizard.
+In this scenario, you must also then upgrade each project within the collection by using the Configure Features wizard.
 For more information, see [Configure features after a TFS upgrade](/vsts/work/customize/configure-features-after-upgrade).

 The steps to move a collection will depend on the particular configuration of the deployment that hosted the collection and the deployment to which you move it.
 For example, if you move a collection to a new domain, you will need to add users from that domain to the appropriate groups at the collection level and the project level.
 Similarly, if you move a collection to a deployment of TFS that uses a different SharePoint Web application, you'll either need to move the site collection database that supports the collection to that SharePoint Web application, or you must add the SharePoint Web application that supports the collection to the deployment of TFS to which you have moved it.

-Here's how to move an entire team project collection.
-If you want to move part of a collection, see [Split a Team Project Collection](split-team-project-collection.md).
+Here's how to move an entire project collection.
+If you want to move part of a collection, see [Split a Project Collection](split-team-project-collection.md).

 **In this topic**